galantelab/reboot/docs/README.md

    1. Univariate mode

-      If the analysis is performed in univariate mode, reboot returns a log and a **lograng.txt** file, containing the survival results for the signature score:
+      If the analysis is performed in univariate mode, Reboot returns a log and a **lograng.txt** file, containing the survival results for the signature score:

       <table width="600" cellspacing="0" cellpadding="0">
       <tr>